BenChirlinn/tahoe-portfolio/README.md

 # Tahoe Theme React Portfolio Site

-This is a basic react app that I use as my personal portfolio as deployed to [BenjaminChirlin.com](http://www.benjaminchirlin.com).
+This is a basic react application that I use as my personal portfolio as deployed to [BenjaminChirlin.com](http://www.benjaminchirlin.com).

 ## Technology and Libraries